 How do you know all of this?

 Great question!
 There is no ONE trans narrative, nor is there just one trans community.
-As a genderqueer individual who is also a social worker and a parent, I have spent much of my life and career advocating for social justice and trans liberation.
+As a non-binary, trans individual who is also a social worker and a parent, I have spent much of my life and career advocating for social justice and trans liberation.
 I can speak only of my own identity and about experiences I know to be true through my work and community involvement.
-I do NOT seek to be “The expert,” and in fact I recognize the very real limitations of my own voice: a White and educated, privileged voice.
+I do NOT seek to be “The expert,” and in fact I recognize the very real limitations of my own.
 For that reason I only tell the stories that I am a part of.
 I hope that this series will inspire MANY trans voices to share their stories through children’s literature.
-DangerDot Publishing is excited to pursue the path to Collectivity so that many voices have access to this medium.

 Did anyone help you with this book?

 Yes!
 Oh my goodness, yes.
 There were so many folks who supported this whole process.
-All of the Kickstarter donors prompted the ability to truly dedicate myself to this project.
 Below are the folks who deserve the most honorable mention as contributors and supporters:

-Integral to this book was my DEAR friend, performance artist, parent, and Director of First People’s Advising at The Evergreen State College, Norma Alicia Pino.
+Integral to this book was my DEAR friend, educator and performance artist, Norma Alicia Pino.
 Norma Alicia holds a Masters in Human Development and has been a supporter and consultant since my idea first took shape.
 Norma Alicia Pino supported Polkadot’s own desire to become an ally to People of Color, through the creation of her character, “Norma Alicia.”
 In the Polkadot Series, Norma Alicia is Polkadot’s best friend.
-You will get to know Norma Alicia better as the series progresses.
-In the initial book, “Meet Polkadot,” Norma Alicia Pino wrote the text for her character.
-Her magical and fierce character.
-Norma Alicia is my favorite. xo

 Alok Vaid-Menon and Janani Balasubramanian.